 Third, ex-post conditions, such as imperfect imitability and substitutability, allow resource heterogeneity to be sustained.
-Imperfect substitutability prevents substitute products from decreasing rents via increases in demand elasticity [19].
+Imperfect substitutability prevents substitute products from decreasing rents via increases in demand elasticity (Peteraf, 1993).
 Imperfect imitability derives from limitations in input or from cognitive and organisational difficulties in replicating a valuable resource.

 Fourth, imperfect mobility ensures that valuable resources remain inside the firm.
 Indeed, the specificity of resources to the firm's asset base links valuable productive factors to the firm.
 If a resource was identically valuable for many firms, this could be sold in the market.
-Specific resources, on the other hand, are not tradable because they have a market price that is significantly less than their value for the firm employing it [14] [19].
+Specific resources, on the other hand, are not tradable because they have a market price that is significantly less than their value for the firm employing it (Conner, 1991; Peteraf, 1993).
 The difference between the value for the owner and the market price of the resource defines a Paretian rent.
-This type of rent is also defined as quasi-rent [15] because the firm employing the valuable productive factor shares the rent with the productive factor itself [19].
+This type of rent is also defined as quasi-rent (Mahoney & Pandian, 1992) because the firm employing the valuable productive factor shares the rent with the productive factor itself (Peteraf, 1993).

-Given the framework proposed above, a number of scholars stressed how firms' competitive advantages hinge upon the ability to build and maintain knowledge-based assets by integrating different skills within an organisation.
-Prahalad and Hamel [20], for example, focused on the concept of core competence as the "...collective learning in the organization..." advocating that firms ought to "...to co-ordinate diverse production skills and integrate multiple streams of technologies..."
-[20: 82].
-More recently, Conner and Prahalad [21] set the premises to build a theory of why firms exist based on the capability of these latter to integrate knowledge of different actors.
-Grant [22] puts forward that the strategically most important resource of a firm is knowledge and that the essence of organisational capability is the integration of individual knowledge.
-Spender [23] proposes to establish on knowledge a dynamic theory of the firm [1996] and Kogut and Zander [24] recommend that firms, by the creation of an identity, facilitates internal processes of learning, knowledge communication and coordination.
-Finally, Adler [25] explains how trust has unique effective properties for the coordination of knowledge and suggests that community, rather than hierarchy or market, might be an efficient organisational form to integrate knowledge-based jobs.
+Given the framework proposed above, a number of scholars stressed how firms' competitive advantages hinge upon the ability to build and maintain knowledgebased assets by integrating different skills within an organisation.
+Prahalad and Hamel (1990), for example, focused on the concept of core competence as the "... collective learning in the organization..." advocating that firms ought to "... to co-ordinate diverse production skills and integrate multiple streams of technologies..."
+(1990; p: 82).
+More recently, Conner and Prahalad (1996) set the premises to build a theory of why firms exist based on the capability of these latter to integrate knowledge of different actors.
+Grant (1996) puts forward that the strategically most important resource of a firm is knowledge and that the essence of organisational capability is the integration of individual knowledge.
+Spender (1996) proposes to establish on knowledge a dynamic theory of the firm (1996) and Kogut and Zander (1996) recommend that firms, by the creation of an identity, facilitates internal processes of learning, knowledge communication and coordination.
+Finally, Adler (2001) explains how trust has unique effective properties for the coordination of knowledge and suggests that community, rather than hierarchy or market, might be an efficient organisational form to integrate knowledge-based jobs.

-3. Schumpeterian rents, Evolutionary Approach and Inter-Firm Heterogeneity
+3. Schumpeterian Rents, Evolutionary Approach and Inter-Firm Heterogeneity

-Some scholars [26] claim that the resource-based approach to inter-firm heterogeneity is associated with the concept of appropriation and competition is reduced to a race for first-mover advantage thereby overlooking intra-organisational processes leading to creation and adaptation of firm-idiosyncratic resource endowments.
+Some scholars (Goshal and Moran, 1996) claim that the resource-based approach to inter-firm heterogeneity is associated with the concept of appropriation and competition is reduced to a race for first-mover advantage thereby overlooking intraorganisational processes leading to creation and adaptation of firm-idiosyncratic resource endowments.
 Indeed, the resource-based view of inter-firm heterogeneity apparently emphasises Ricardian rents and overlooks Schumpeterian rents.